openstack-k8s-operators/data-plane-adoption/openstack_control_plane_deployment.md

 * Deploy OpenStackControlPlane.
 Note the following configuration specifics:

   * MariaDB template contains an `adoptionRedirect` definition.
+    (RabbitMQ templateshould contain a similar definition when it is implemented.)

+  * All services except MariaDB and RabbitMQ have `enabled: false`.

   ```
   oc apply -f - <<EOF